Tyrrrz/YoutubeExplode/ReadMe.md

 Media streams come in 3 forms -- `Muxed` (video & audio), `Audio` (audio only) and `Video` (video only).
 Highest qualities are not available in muxed streams so you'll have to download separate streams and multiplex them yourself using tools like [ffmpeg](https://www.ffmpeg.org/).

+You can also use [YoutubeExplode.Converter](https://github.com/Tyrrrz/YoutubeExplode.Converter) to take care of multiplexing for you.

 ##### Parse ID from URL

 ```c#